 There is barrier-free access to the Misery Bay Visitor Centre, which offers visitors an opportunity to learn about the alvar ecosystem and significant wetland found in the park.
 Portions of a trail from the Visitor Centre are wheelchair-accessible.
 The Friends of Misery Bay began working on this 1.1-km barrier-free trail last year, and it is anticipated to be completed in 2018.

-Les Suites des Presidents
+Les Suites des Presidents or the Presidential Suites

 The Ferland Suite is a good option for guests with reduced mobility, including wheelchair users.
 It features a level entry, ramp to access the large veranda, toilet and tub grab bars, raised toilet seat, and tub transfer bench.
 There is also adequate space for a mechanical lift under the bed if needed.